Excellent

 When to Choose a Level 3 Survey

-A RICS Level 3 Survey is strongly recommended for any property over 50 years old, all detached houses, any property showing visible signs of structural movement, Listed Buildings, properties with non-standard construction, and homes in areas with known environmental risks such as flooding.
-Given Skegness's mix of period properties and coastal exposure, a Level 3 Survey provides the comprehensive information you need to make an informed purchase decision.
+We strongly recommend a RICS Level 3 Survey for any property more than 50 years old, all detached houses, any home with visible signs of structural movement, Listed Buildings, properties of non-standard construction and homes in places with recognised environmental risks such as flooding.
+In Skegness, where period housing and coastal exposure are both common, a Level 3 Survey gives the fuller picture needed before making a final purchase decision.

 Our Skegness Survey Team

-All our surveyors are fully qualified members of RICS (Royal Institution of Chartered Surveyors) and have extensive experience in the Lincolnshire property market.
-They understand the specific construction methods used in Skegness properties and are trained to identify defects common to the area.
-Our team stays up to date with the latest surveying standards and continuously develops their expertise through ongoing professional development.
+Every one of our surveyors is a fully qualified member of RICS, the Royal Institution of Chartered Surveyors, and each has substantial experience of the Lincolnshire property market.
+They know the construction methods commonly found in Skegness and are used to spotting the defects that turn up regularly in this part of the coast.
+We also keep our team current with the latest surveying standards and ongoing professional development.

 Full Structural Survey Skegness